Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

-This \ac{rfr} metric is not useful for addressing the importance of historical features; the forward-feeding influence these variables make on the final result make it difficult to compute a metric as a single number.
-We have also seen that the importance determined by the \ac{rfr} does not necessarily reflect on the behaviour of the neural networks.
+A commonplace metric such as a \ac{rfr} is not useful for addressing the importance of historical features; the forward-feeding influence these variables make on the final result make it difficult to compute a metric as a single number.
+Instead, we perform a test in which the network is trained multiple times, while groups of similar features are scrambled, in an effort to eliminate their signal.

+This method is similar to permutation importance, in that we compare the performance of the model after randomising data subsets.
+However, it differs in the sense that the summary statistics of the disrupted model are derived from predictions, and compared with those calculated from the fiducial predictions.
+This allows us to measure physical properties of the data after scrambling, and identify the importance of the randomised quantities on these properties, whether or not they are explicitly given as model parameters.